Neurs12/Neurs12/README.md

 `In short: Funni guy who make apps and stuff from passion, with passion.`

 Most of my repos on here are documented on how it works and why did I decided to make that.
+So be sure to check it out!

 - 🔭 I'm currently working on:
   - Portfolio `Planned`